 Any change and/or additional information presented after the admissions deadline must be presented using a Petition to Submit New Information form.
 If you plan on submitting new information after the deadline, please email [email protected] to request a copy of this form.
 However, please note that if you would like your new test score considered, it will shift your application to the following deadline date.
 No new information may be submitted after the Rolling Admissions deadline date.

 Yes, you may use a recommendation letter previously submitted with your AUA application as long as it is valid.
 Recommendation letters are only valid for one year.
-If you plan to use a valid recommendation letter(s) from a previous AUA application, send an email to email@example.com detailing which recommendation letter you would like to be considered on by the application submission deadline.
+If you plan to use a valid recommendation letter(s) from a previous AUA application, send an email to [email protected] detailing which recommendation letter you would like to be considered by the application submission deadline.

 Since recommendation letters must be submitted on the AUA template, you cannot use recommendations provided to you for other purposes.